Gholson Nature Park: Rare Plant Hikes Through the Seasons

 A narrow trail at Gholson Park

 The trail follows a small, winding creek.
 It’s so small that I can’t always see it past the edge of the steep slope, in its creek bed.
 The slope, though, is the attraction.
 Years ago, the Florida Natural Areas Inventory reclassified the habitat description for slope forests.
 This description used to encompass all hardwood forests around ravines, pockets in the Florida landscape where we find plants common in the Appalachian mountains.
-Many of those plants migrated to our area during ice ages; when glaciers melted, they slowly migrated north, but populations remained behind in our area’s ravines.
+Many of those plants migrated to our area during ice ages; when glaciers melted, they slowly migrated north, but populations remained on a topography that felt familiar.

 A few years ago, FNAI changed the definition of a slope forest to include only those in the Apalachicola Bluffs and Ravines Region.
 While we have similar forests in Tallahassee, only a slope forest will have Torreya trees and Florida yew trees.
 These are the two rarest trees in North America.
 Slope Forests are home to a host of rare plants and animals, and species that are otherwise only found in the Appalachians.